Lumiera

 Performance and Productivity

-Professionals want to get things done, in time, but optionally with control over every aspect.
-Balancing these goals should be the central concern for workflow design and usability.
+Professionals want to get things done on time, but with control over all detail.
+The fine balance of these goals is a central goal of workflow design and usability.

 Scalability and Adaptability